PedroS11/pedros11/README.md

 ### Boilerplates

+- [Raspberry Pi Configuration Steps](https://github.com/PedroS11/raspeberry-pi-config) - Repo with an extensive README with steps to configure a raspberry pi (VNC, Git, Docker, etc)

 - [Typescript starter](https://github.com/PedroS11/typescript-starter) - This repository has everything you need to start a typescript project.

 - [AWS Cloudformation templates](https://github.com/PedroS11/aws-cloudformation-templates) - A set of the most common patterns and templates used with AWS